 A perfect way to end the day is to enjoy a cocktail or two whilst sailing at sunset around Isla Mujeres.
 A 3 hour boat tour includes beer, wine and snacks and starts from $85.00 per person.
 For more information click here.

-☞ See Also: Travel Guide to Manzanillo, Colima
+☞ See Also: Manzanillo, Mexico: The Ultimate Travel Guide

 19. Eat Tasty Food